 - Avoid over-optimization.
 Prefer simplicity and maintainability of code.

 - Consider using advanced and more capable hardware/network solutions as well.
-They make big impact sometimes.
+They make a big impact sometimes.

-I hope that above thought process will help you in overcoming that complex situation, when you are optimizing any application’s performance.
+I hope that the above thought process will help you in overcoming that complex situation when you are optimizing an application’s performance.

 Happy Learning !!